HeightsJason/odin-recipes/README.md

 # odin-recipes
 This is the basic buildings of a website with html and the use of GIT.
 After the html site is set-up we will be styling with CSS.
 Excited to keep learning.
+I would also like to say how much I enjoy being able to switch back to earlier lessons when I forget things.
+This is a very well layed out program.